 Research into new ways of treating PPC is ongoing.
-Doctors are continually looking for improved ways of treating the disease and they do this by using clinical trials.
+Doctors are always looking for improved ways of treating PPC and they do this by using clinical trials.
 Many hospitals now take part in these trials.
 Before any trial is allowed to take place it must have been approved by an ethics committee, which checks that the trial is in the interest of patients.

 You may be asked to take part in a clinical trial.
-Your doctor must discuss the treatment with you so that you have a full understanding of the trial and what it involves.
-You may decide not to take part, or to withdraw from a trial, at any stage.
+Your doctor must discuss the treatment with you so that you fully understand the trial and what it involves.
+You can decide not to take part, or to withdraw from a trial, at any stage.
 If this is the case you will still receive the best standard treatment available.

 After treatment, you will have regular follow-up appointments with your specialist to monitor how you’re recovering.
-They can also pick up whether or not you have any new symptoms or difficulties.
-Follow-up will usually include a physical examination.
-It may also involve taking blood samples.
+They can also pick up any new symptoms or difficulties.
+Follow-up usually includes a physical examination and you may have blood samples taken.

 You are likely to experience a number of different emotions during your experience of cancer.
 These can include shock, disbelief, fear and anger.
 At times, these emotions can be overwhelming and hard to control.
 These feelings are natural and it's important to be able to express them.